 Shiro is a chess master who has won every game she has played.
 She can learn Immanity’s language in 15 minutes (while Sora required an hour).
 She is also the greatest in over 280 games, along with her brother.

 She has a brother complex and shows signals of jealousy if Sora pays considerable attention to other girls.
 She is also very caustic towards Stephanie while calling her “just a buddy.”
-She also teases Sora about his slightly perverted habits.
+She also teases Sora about his slightly strange habits.

 Rein Kashiwagi (Darwin’s Game)